Broken link building, BLB, also known as “dead link building,” has been the source of division among SEOs for a while now.

 Why do people link to a broken page?

-• General links — these have no particular context to the source page.
+- General links — these have no particular context for the source page.
 Even their anchor texts give them away.

 In summary, work with “deep links.”
 But how can you find such links?